Anzac Day and Remembrance Day are significant events dedicated to honouring those courageous soldiers who fought and gave their all for our country.

 King George V presented his Victoria Cross to him at Buckingham Palace on 20 October 1917, though his VC is unusual because rather than being conferred upon the recommendations of fellow officers, it was granted on the recommendation of his men, who admired Grieve for his conscientious and understanding style of command.

 Grieve was invalided to Australia in May 1918, where he married Sister May Isabel Bowman of the Australian Army Nursing Service who had nursed him during illness.
-He established the soft goods business of Grieve, Gardner & Co in Flinders Lane, Melbourne, and was buried with military honours after passing away on 4 October 1957.
+He established the soft goods organisation of Grieve, Gardner & Co in Flinders Lane, Melbourne, and was buried with military honours after passing away on 4 October 1957.

 Margaret Looker was born in Melbourne and trained as a nurse at the Alfred and Austin Hospitals in Melbourne.
 She enlisted in August 1915 and went on to serve as a nurse in Egypt and France, where she was wounded in 1917.

 She was promoted to the rank of Sister in 1918.
 She lost two brothers at the front, while another brother was wounded.
 She returned to Australia in 1920 and lived in East Malvern.
-She died in 1962 at the age of 78.
+She passed in 1962 at the age of 78.

 Edward John Francis Ryan was born in Tumut, New South Wales in 1890 and was employed as a labourer before enlisting in the AIF in 1915.